umit/adventures-reactive-web-dev/client-elm/README.md

 That being said, my goal is to explain an approach to organize Elm code into _features_, where each feature is part of a page and is decoupled from other features, and to connect these features with _behaviours_.
-Behaviours are "what happens next" during an Action -> Signal -> Update -> View sequence.
+Behaviours are "what happens next" during a View -> Action -> Signal -> Update -> View cycle.
 Specifically, we want to be able to

 - Create features: each feature should be self-contained and independent of other features.
 - Chain events: _after this happens, that should happen next_.